Varicose Vein Treatment

 A less invasive alternative.

 Endovenous ablation uses radiofrequency, or laser energy, to cauterize and close varicose veins in the legs.
 It may be used for cosmetic purposes, but it’s most commonly used to help alleviate related symptoms like aching, swelling and inflammation.
 EVLT is safe and less invasive than conventional surgery.
 Sclerotherapy is often used to treat smaller varicose veins.
 It works by injecting a special chemical (sclerosant) into the varicose veins to damage and scar the inside lining, causing it to close.
-Our team of fellowship-trained vascular and interventional radiologists have years of experience in the treatment of varicose and spider veins.
+Our team of fellowship-trained interventional radiologists have years of experience in the treatment of varicose and spider veins.
 Consultations and treatment are performed at our convenient outpatient office in Greenville.
 Whether you’re experiencing pain or just want your legs to look better, Eastern Radiologists has the experience and state-of-the-art equipment to help.

 Frequently Asked Questions